 Klinkner, M. J., 2009.
 Toward improved understanding and interaction between forensic science and international criminal law in the context of transitional justice.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as:

 |PDF (pdf supplied by EThOS.)|